MSLNZ/msl-io/docs/dataset.rst

-Arithmetic operations are valid with a :class:`~msl.io.dataset.Dataset`, however, the returned object will be a :class:`numpy.ndarray` and therefore all :class:`~msl.io.metadata.Metadata` of the :class:`~msl.io.dataset.Dataset`\s that are involved in the operation are no longer included in the returned object.
+Arithmetic operations are valid with a :class:`~msl.io.dataset.Dataset`, however, the returned object will be a :class:`numpy.ndarray` and therefore all :class:`~msl.io.metadata.Metadata` of the :class:`~msl.io.dataset.Dataset`\s that are involved in the operation are not included in the returned object.

 For example, suppose you have two :class:`~msl.io.dataset.Dataset`\s that contain the following information